 For fishing crankbaits, wake baits, swim shad, buzz baits and other fast, steady-retrieve lures, a baitcaster makes it easier to fish all day.
 Anglers like a baitcasting reel for topwater lures and frogs because they can apply immediate pressure when a fish explodes on the lure.
 With a lower center of gravity and one-handed operation, baitcasting reels are more comfortable for making cast after cast and working heavy lures.

-In saltwater, anglers prefer baitcasting reels to cast a heavy lure a long distance with pinpoint accuracy.
+When it comes to saltwater reels, anglers prefer baitcasting reels to cast a heavy lure a long distance with pinpoint accuracy.
 Baitcasting reels also retrieve the line faster to work the lure at top speed.
-For left-handed anglers, some models come with the handle on the left hand side.

 Trolling Reels